exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 ## Constants

 Next, let's declare the constants which will be used in the service.
-These include the ID of our Timestamping service and its name.
+These include the ID of our Timestamping Service and its name.

 !!! note
     The ID and name of the service should be unique for every service